WeblateOrg/weblate/docs/admin/install/docker.rst

 .. versionadded:: 3.8-5

-The built in configuration of enabled checks, addons or autofixes can be adjusted by the following variables:
+The built-in configuration of enabled checks, addons or autofixes can be adjusted by the following variables:

 .. envvar:: WEBLATE_ADD_APPS